Why do we need a new flag?

 “But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light.”
 (1 Peter 2:9)

-God bless His kingdom!
+God bless the Kingdom!

 Choose for yourselves this day whom you will serve. . .as for me and my house, we will serve the Lord.